sequana/variant_calling/README.rst

             html reports instead of wrapper.
 More dynamic.
 Updated some containers, in particular for sequana_coverage.
           * Fixed regression in bwa mapping
-          * Fixed ordered of contigs on genomecov that was not sorted in the same way as samtools in some cases.
+          * Fixed ordering of contigs on genomecov that was not sorted in the same way as samtools in some cases.
 1.3.0     * Updated version to use latest damona containers and latest
             sequana version 0.19.1. added plot in HTML report with distribution